 An example of what you can say might go something like this:

 You: Hello, my name is ____ and I was in yesterday for an interview with your recruiter [name].
 Something unexpected occurred just before I arrived, making me late.
-If you are still interviewing for the position ____, would it be possible to squeeze me in for another interview?
+If you are still interviewing for the ____ job, would it be possible to squeeze me in for another interview?
 I believe I have the right skills your company is looking for, but with what happened I was not able to demonstrate this.